btfcss/color-scheme/README.md

 ## Listen for Change

 The `addEventListenerOnChange(callback)` set a callback function that will be called when the page color scheme changes.
+Changes may occurs
-It may be through the function `setUserChoice()` or because the user choice is set to system (`"light dark"`) and system settings has changed.
+- because the function `setUserChoice()` has been called
+- or because the user choice is set to system (`"light dark"`) and system settings has changed.

 The callback function receives the new object status as parameter :
  * `status.user` - The user's choice `["light" | "light dark" | " dark"]`